Did Casey Anthony Murder Her Daughter Caylee? New Interviews Raise Doubts Of Notorious Mom’s Innocence

 — DiscoveryID (@DiscoveryID) April 11, 2017

-“Even if I would’ve told them everything that I told to the psychologist, I hate to say this, but I firmly believe I would have been in the same place,” she told AP.“Because cops believe other cops.
+“Even if I would’ve told them everything that I told to the psychologist, I hate to say this, but I firmly believe I would have been in the same place,” she told AP.

+“Because cops believe other cops.
 Cops tend to victimize the victims.
 I understand now … I see why I was treated the way I was even had I been completely truthful.”

 Though these lies had already been exposed during the investigation and subsequent trial, the series and the new insight it provides has revived questions about the case and whether Casey Anthony may have been guilty of murdering her daughter, Caylee.